hackclub/hackclub/workshops/pcb_level_4/README.md

 4. Voltage Regulator - XC6206P332MR.
 A small (SOT-23) basic LDO (Low DropOut) voltage regulator on JLCPCB Basic Parts that outputs 3.3V.
 This has a 250mV dropout, so it needs 3.55V in to output 3.3V, and it can take in up to 6V.
 5. Switches - C40737.
 Just a nice small DIP switch[^4] to set different modes on our MCU.
 5. P-Channel MOSFET - AO3401A.
 This will switch the battery onto VDrive when USB is disconnected.
 Same story, the best of the three available basic parts of JLCPCB; adequate current capacity and low resistance.
 6. Diodes - C8678.
 So, we want to drop our ~5V USB input to <4.5V.
 While they are not perfectly linear like Ohmic resistors, diodes do vary the voltage they drop based on the current going through them.
 To stay in spec with both the LDO and the LEDs, we want the lowest voltage on VDrive to be >3.7V.
 So, our drop ranges from .5V to 1.3V (varying based on current draw).
 We will use two diodes (explained later), so each should have a current drop between 0.25V to 0.65V.
-This SS34 Diode fits the bill, and has the ability to dissipate all that heat.
+This SS34 Diode fits the bill and can dissipate all that heat.

 ## Modifications